 Many developers wasted precious time in the middle of a huge project just because their keyboards started to have input errors or unregistered keystrokes.

-Investing in a good keyboard will make your work more enjoyable and help you be more productive when programming.
+Investing in a good one will make your work more enjoyable and help you be more productive when programming.

-Being a developer is a life-long career, and you want a keyboard that can still be reliable and comfortable even after years of use.
+Being a developer is a life-long career.
+You want a keyboard that can still be reliable and comfortable even after years of use.

 Adaptability To Various Tasks